 Since kalarippayattu is the oldest form of defence combat, it is called the mother of martial arts, only from India did other Asian countries develop their way of martial arts like karate, kungfu, and jiu-jitsu which was spread in China and other Far East places.

 Maipayat in Malayalam means the synchronized and controlled body conditioning exercises that require maximum use of all the muscles and joints of the body.
-These are choreographed in such a way that it looks like a single form of movement which involves a series of exercises starting from head to toe flexing each part of the body.
-Along with this, exercises like Feats like chaattom (jumping), ottam (running), marichil (somersault), etc are then taught.
+They choreographed these in such a way that it looks like a single form of movement which involves a series of exercises starting from head to toe flexing each part of the body.
+Along with this, exercises like Feats like chaattom (jumping), ottam (running), marichil (somersault), they then taught etc.

 This is the second stage of learning kalarippayattu.
 This is where training begins using wooden weapons.
-There are so many kinds of wooden weapons like long canes, short staffs, and bent instruments with stern grip called ‘otta’ for defence combat purposes.
-There is another procedure called ‘vaiithari’ which is the oral commands given while practising the moves, where the fighters have to practice 10 well-balanced moves with the long canes called ‘kettukaari’.
+There are many kinds of wooden weapons like long canes, short staff, and bent instruments with stern grip called ‘otta’ for defence combat purposes.
+Another procedure called ‘vaiithari’ is the oral commands given while practising the moves, where the fighters have to practice 10 well-balanced moves with the long canes called ‘kettukaari’.

 After practising the moves with wooden weapons, the muscles of the body are pretty much flexed and knows its movements.
 So this stage is to fight with sharp weapons like swords and shields with spears and daggers and ‘urumi’.
 Urumi is an amazing and beautiful weapon.
 It is a long flexible blade that looks like a whip that is worn around the waist so that the length of the sword is hidden and no one will notice the secret weapon.